-3. Doctoral Study Carrels -- ReDoc students desiring a study carrel should see the reference
+3. Doctoral Study Carrels -- ReDoc, DMA, and EdD students desiring a study carrel should

 a.
-Carrels are available to PhD, DMA, EdD, and ThM students
+Study carrels are available (limited number) to PhD, DMA, EdD, and ThM students

 b.
 Personal items may be kept in carrels, but the library assumes no responsibility for

 items and makes no guarantees for their security